9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 1) Introduce students to the idea of reading code with care.
 ```
-When we read programs, we try to understand the coder's plan.
-What does the coder want to happen?
-We want to imagine being computers when we read code.
+We want to understand the coder's plan.
+Imagine being a computer when you read code.
 We have to read carefully, paying attention to every line of code.
 ```
 2) Develop ideas with students about what the coding elements do in [Lesson 1 | Warm-up Worksheet][warm-up].
 3) **Individual Work:** Students fill out the worksheet.
 Ask students to trace the movement of the Bot and color in anything it paints.